How NASCAR unified its people signals and reduced L&D cycle time by 30%

 Results: A united, engaged, and thriving workplace

-The experience NASCAR provides, both on the tracks and off, is central to its success as an organization.
-A stronger, more united workforce directly influences the quality of experience NASCAR is able to create for fans and guests, which makes employee experience a key business priority.
+A stronger, more united workforce directly influences employee performance and the quality of experience NASCAR is able to create for fans and guests.
+That has made improving the employee experience a key business priority.

-Through the strategic use of Culture Amp, data-driven insights, and purposeful actions, NASCAR made tangible, significant progress toward its goals in this regard:
+Through the strategic use of Culture Amp and purposeful action, NASCAR made tangible, significant progress toward this goal:

 "I want to emphasize the boost in credibility we've seen.
 For us, data is vital, particularly when we're pushing for policy changes.
 Being able to point to specific feedback and scores from the engagement survey strengthens our case.
 From that perspective, the insights we gathered through Culture Amp have absolutely been key in shaping our decisions and actions." – John Ferguson, Chief Human Resources Officer, NASCAR